Why He Disappeared: Understanding Duality in Dating

 This opens up space for the other person to talk to you about their duality – the part of them that felt vulnerable or in need of space, that YES sits alongside the part of them that wants to be close to you, that is more sure of their direction.

-You are hoping that they know their own map well enough, and yes respect you enough, to be clear here.
+You are hoping that they know their map well enough, and yes respect you enough, to be clear here.
 That clarity may not be a message you like but you hope that they’re going to say, ‘Hey I’ve been thinking and DISAPPOINTING STATEMENT – sorry if I lead you on at all I do respect you so wanted to be upfront etc.’ Or ‘Hey thanks for checking in I think I got a bit afraid and I needed a few days to clear my head but I’d like to see you.
 How’s your schedule this weekend?’

-Give the other person a chance to show that they have self awareness around their own ebb / flow, their own confident / insecure, bold/ afraid selves.
-If there’s no connect or ability to know when they’re just freaking out, at this stage, then it’s probably time for you to flow backwards yourself.
+Give the other person a chance to show that they have self-awareness around their own ebb/flow, their own confident/insecure, bold/ afraid selves.
+If there’s no connector ability to know when they’re just freaking out, at this stage, then it’s probably time for you to flow backwards yourself.

-Give people the space and consistency to show up and meet you in a concrete place.
+Give people space and consistency to show up and meet you in a concrete place.
 If you get the emotional sensation that someone can’t do this and is being slippery, it’s probably not personal, but they are showing you that right now they can’t be there for you in the way you need.
-As it is not your job to save someone, or build a bridge from one side, the smart option here is to gather your emotional and mental resources back up and give them back to yourself.
-You decide how firmly you close that door and look for someone who is prepared to meet you on your level, they do exist 😉
+As it is not your job to save someone or build a bridge from one side, the smart option here is to gather your emotional and mental resources back up and give them back to yourself.
+You decide how firmly you close that door and look for someone prepared to meet you on your level, they do exist 😉

-And the more strong, consolidated, and self aware you become the clearer it is to navigate the complexities of other people entering your life.
+And the more strong, consolidated, and self-aware you become the clearer it is to navigate the complexities of other people entering your life.

-As you can tell my blog isn’t really the home of simple dating advice – because life isn’t straightforward.
+As you can tell my blog isn’t the home of simple dating advice – because life isn’t straightforward.
 It’s not ‘just dump him!’ or ‘don’t reply to his text!’ that’s a pretty limited way of looking at human interactions.
 If you’d like to talk to me about a situation of mixed signals you’re experiencing, or whether you should even date at all… I would encourage you to email me and my team at [email protected] to see how we can help you.